-We will keep moving forward, creating business value and delivering value to the communities around us.
+We will keep moving forward, creating business value and

 This page: Adventures by Disney.
 Opposite page: Disney's Planet Challenge.

 LOOKING AHEAD

 In 2010, we made significant progress in embedding citizenship into our operations and in building results-driven programs that inspire kids and communities to make a positive difference in the world.
 We will keep moving forward, creating business value and delivering value to the communities around us based on the following approach: